Environmental and Natural Resource Economics

-We address some of the most pressing problems in the world and in the state of New Mexico including (but not limited to) climate change, drought, forest fires, water and water quality, energy, environmental health, and invasive species.
+We address some of the most pressing environmental and natural resource problems in the world and in the state of New Mexico including (but not limited to) climate change, drought, forests and trees, wildfires, water and water quality, energy, and invasive species.

-Our goals are not only to understand the impact of humans and their economic pursuits on the natural world, but also to provide policymakers with improved information with which to develop management policies that provide economic opportunity and long-term environmental and resource viability.
+Our goals are not only to understand the impact of humans and their economic pursuits on the natural world, but also to provide policymakers with improved information with which to develop management policies that provide economic opportunity, long-term environmental and resource viability, and environmental justice.

 Robert P. Berrens, PhD, Oregon State University